shivamsoni-iiitn/Assignment-Submission-Authenticity-Detection/README.md

-I have made an Flask Application which helps teachers to find how many students submitted their theory assignments through AI and how many of them have copied their friend work.
+I have made a Flask Application which helps teachers to find how many students submitted their theory assignments through AI and how many of them have copied their friend work.
 I have also made report Project_Report.pdf present in the repository for the workflow of calculating AI generated percentage and similarity score.

 This repository contains a Flask application (app.py) that you can run on your local machine.
 Follow these steps to set up the environment and dependencies:
 1. Install Python 3.10